Fishing In Lake Michigan

 Fall Fishing: September and October

-My absolute favorite time of the year for fishing Lake Michigan is the fall.
+My absolute favorite time of the year for fishing in Lake Michigan is the fall.
 As the summer heat beings to fade away and the fall color starts to show, those mature kings emerge to take on our fishing tackle and cause plenty of havoc.
-Many burned out drag and broken rods occur during the fall.
+Much burned-out drag and broken rods occur during the fall.
 Trophy Kings of up to 35 pounds can be found prowling Lake Michigan’s shoreline.
 It is also the time when Trophy Lake Trout fishing begins as the massive Lakers arrive from the spawning reefs.